 If you want to stay profitable and accomplish deadlines, you can’t do this without time tracking.
 As I mentioned before, almost every task has an impact.

-Also, you should report clients and your company board.
+Also, you should report to the clients and your company board.

 #3 Roles delegation

 I like this option.
-You can divide clients, managers and employees.
+You can assign clients, managers, and employees.

 Great thing to track the timeline of your project or employees timeline.